Peace Lily Leaves Turning Yellow: What to Do About It

 To prevent either, simply position your plant in a place with partial shade and bright indirect light.

-As a tropical plant, the peace lily likes a temperature range between 65° and 85° Fahrenheit, making them an ideal indoor plant.
+As a tropical plant, the peace lily likes a temperature range between 65° and 85° Fahrenheit, making it an ideal indoor plant.
 They will not survive in temperatures that drop below 45°F.

 They do not like the cold, so placing them on a cold balcony, patio, deck, or porch, or positioning them by a drafty window or doorway may cause leaves to turn yellow.